BlueBrain/Tide/README.md

 display walls or projection systems of any size.

 Its user interface is designed to offer an intuitive experience on touch walls.
-But it works just as well on non touch-capable installations because it can also be remote controlled from any web browser.
+It works just as well on non touch-capable installations by using its web interface from any web browser.

 Tide helps users with:
 * Presenting and collaborating on a variety of media such as high-resolution